Memorial of the War to Resist US Aggression and Aid Korea

-The Memorial Hall of the War to Resist US Aggression and Aid Korea (抗美援朝纪念馆 (Kàngměi Yuáncháo Jìniànguǎn)), also translated as the Korean War Museum, is a museum in Dandong, Liaoning.
-It is the only official museum in China that memorializes the Korean War (called the "War to Resist US Aggression and Aid Korea" in China).
-First established in 1953, it was rebuilt at its current location in October 1990.
-The new museum was opened on 27 July 1993, the 40th anniversary of the Panmunjom armistice.
-Since 2014 it has been closed for refurbishment.
-It was reopened on 9 September, 2020.
+The Memorial Hall of the War to Resist US Aggression and Aid Korea (抗美援朝纪念馆 (Kàngměi Yuáncháo Jìniànguǎn)), also translated as the Korean War Museum, is a museum in Dandong, Liaoning, China, the only official museum in China that memorializes the Korean War (called the "War to Resist US Aggression and Aid Korea" in China).
+First established in 1953, it was rebuilt at its current location in October 1990, and opened on 27 July 1993, the 40th anniversary of the Panmunjom armistice.
+The museum was closed for refurbishment from 2014 to 9 September 2020.

 History

 The memorial is the only official museum about the Korean War in China.
 It was first established in 1958 as an annex of the local history museum of Dandong, Liaoning Province, which is China's main border city with North Korea and played a critical role in the Korean War.
 Construction for a much grander building began in October 1990, and the new museum was opened on 27 July 1993 to commemorate the 40th anniversary of the Panmunjom armistice.

 The museum spent more than 10 years collecting all the names of the Chinese People's Volunteer Army soldiers killed in the war.
 In 2006, it announced that it had collected 183,108 names, which has become an authoritative death count of Chinese soldiers in the Korean War.
 The museum plans to build a "martyrs' wall" inscribing the complete list of names.

 In 2008, the memorial was included in the first batch of 83 national first-grade museums of China.
 In November 2013, however, it was demoted to a second-grade museum in a reassessment.
 The museum was closed in 2014 for a major refurbishment.
-As of 2017, it has not yet reopened.
 It was reopened on 9 September, 2020.